drufball/yosai/_drafts/actualization.md

 "What for?"
 Moto hoped she would forget her earlier question.

-The woman rolled her eyes toward the ceiling, tilting her head to the side and imitating a high, nasally voice. "_Unauthorized demolitions work._" She threw a hand in the air.
+The woman rolled her eyes, tilting her head to the side and imitating a high, nasally voice. "_Unauthorized demolitions work._" She threw a hand in the air.
 "Like no one has ever blown a hole in the building before.
 I mean _look_ at the cliffside wall."

 She did have a point.

 "You're a demolitionist then?"
 It made sense, the woman's red hair and eyes meant she was a gemstone glimmer.
-She would specialize in infusing gems with energy to be discharged at a later date.
+She would specialize in infusing gems with energy to be discharged later.
 And rubies held fire.

 The woman sniffed.
 "No, I'm an _artist_."

-Moto sighed, smiling despite himself.
-"I think I have a friend you would like talking to."
+Moto sighed.
+"I think my boyfriend would like you."

 "Oh?
-And are they the chunin-ranked individual waiting for you at the Bloodhall?"
+And is he the chunin-ranked individual waiting for you at the Bloodhall?"
 She looked at him knowingly.
-Damn.
 So much for distracting her.

 Moto rubbed the back of his head.
-"Iruka told our class that the top four finishers in the obstacle course next week earn the right to join him on a D-rank contract.
-I was just curious to look at the contracts and see what some of them might be."
+"Iruka told our class that the top four recruits in the obstacle course next week get to join a D-rank contract.
+I wanted to look at the contracts and see what some of them might be."

 It was a lie.
 He wanted unsupervised time amongst the records.
 He was very curious to know who had funded a specific contract from three years ago.

 The woman sat silently, having none of it.

 "Alright, alright.
-I was going to try and sneak into the jonin training area."
+I was going to sneak into the jonin training area."
 Moto looked at the ground guiltily.
 "I wanted to use the cooler weapons."
 The woman nodded.

 It hadn't taken much time living on his own for Moto to learn that the best way to lie was to let the other person catch you in a smaller one first.

 "You know no genin are allowed at the Contract House without an escort who's chunin or higher.
 If you got caught, _especially_ if you got caught in the jonin area, I'd be stuck here for weeks!"

 Moto looked up from the ground, doing his best to sound conspiratorial.
 "You could come along too!
-That way you could keep an eye on me."
-Moto took a leap based on the story she'd told earlier.
+That way you could keep an eye on me.
+Plus you could try out some of the higher grade explosives yourself!"
 It didn't sound like she was very senior, so she probably didn't get much time with the more powerful explosives.
-"Plus you could try out some of the higher grade explosives yourself!"

 The woman looked tempted for a minute, but eventually thought better of it.
-She waved her hands in front of her as though she was physically batting away the rebellious thoughts.
+She waved her hands in front of her as though physically batting away the rebellious thoughts.
 "I'm in too much trouble already.
 Sorry, friend."

 Moto sighed theatrically.
 "Ah, you're probably right anyways."
 He slumped down on the stool next to the woman.

-He knew it wasn't likely he'd be able to stroll into the Contract House on his first attempt.
+He knew he wasn't going to stroll into the Contract House on his first attempt.
 If he won the obstacle course next week, maybe he'd have a chance to slip away when Iruka took them to choose their first mission.
 At the very least he'd have a chance to scout the building a bit.
 He could wait.

 Moto turned his attention to the real reason he had come.